 Things you’ll need: Smart device

-Kids can play educational games to learn English and math skills while going on journeys with interesting characters.
+Kids can play educational games to learn English and math skills while traveling with interesting characters.

 Skills Learned: Active learning, English, math